 Understanding Your Unfavorable ALJ Decision (Social Security Disability Denial)

-How to translate an ALJ's decision denying Social Security disability benefits
+Here's how you can understand an ALJ's decision denying you Social Security disability benefits.

 Being Denied Disability for Failing to Take Medication or Follow Treatment